Sunil-Hegde/AudioSync/README.md

 ## Overview

 AudioSync connects phones, laptops, and tablets on the same network to create a DIY surround sound system.
 The project was inspired by wanting to enhance movie watching experiences without specialized audio equipment.
+Currently, this project only supports systems with `Linux` and `macOS`.

-## Features
+## Current Features

-- Connect multiple devices as synchronized speakers
+- Connect a single device to send audio
-- Stream audio from a host device to all connected clients
+- Stream audio from a host device to connected client
 - Real-time playback synchronization
+- Converted mp3 to raw PCM audio which is further broken down to audio packets for transmission
+- Implemented custom Real-time Transmission Protocol(RTP)
+- Uses PortAudio for real-time audio processing and playback

 ## Technical Stack

-- Languages: C/C++
+- Languages: C
 - Audio: FFmpeg, PortAudio
 - Networking: UDP/TCP for real-time streaming